 Consistently successful B2B cold calls are guided by some degree of specificity and specialization.
 Like any other sales efforts, B2B cold calls are opportunities to demonstrate expertise and familiarity — to frame yourself as a knowledgeable resource who prospects can rely on.

-If you want to successfully conduct B2B cold calls, you need to familiarize yourself with a handful of verticals.
+If you want to conduct B2B cold calls successfully, you need to familiarize yourself with a handful of verticals.
 Keep a pulse on what it takes for businesses with specific characteristics to thrive.
 That way, your calls can be more thoughtfully tailored and ultimately effective — and you can shed some of the impersonality that comes with your typical cold call.

-In a similar vein to the point above, this one rests on the value of personalization.
-The prospects you call don't want to feel like another name on a list — you have to speak to their individual business needs.
-That starts with conducting thorough research.
+Do research so you can personalize conversations.
+The prospects you call don't want to feel like another name on a list.
+Instead, you have to speak to their individual business needs.

-Familiarize yourself with the business you're about to touch base with.
+Familiarize yourself with the business you‘re about to touch base with.
 Take some time to look over their website and other relevant materials to address certain questions.
-What does it do?
-What does its product suite like?
-What's the state of its industry?
-What's its place in its competitive landscape?
-If you've connected with similar businesses, what did their needs look like?
+What does the company do?
+What does its product suite look like?
+What’s the state of its industry?
+What‘s its place in its competitive landscape?
+If you’ve connected with similar businesses, what did their needs look like?

 A well-crafted positioning statement — a brief description of your product or service that establishes its relevance to your prospect's needs — can help you quickly and effectively frame the benefits you can offer a potential customer over a cold call.